Koech01/veg-connect/README.md

 # Veg-Connect Setup Guide
-A data-driven React-Django app that delivers a content-based recommendation system responsible for suggesting plant pairings that work well together; such as combining nitrogen fixers with nitrogen feeders and tailored planting tasks with instructions for each suggested crop, allowing users to schedule and share farming tasks in topic-specific communities.
+A data-driven React-Django app that delivers a content-based recommendation system responsible for suggesting plant pairings that work well together, such as combining nitrogen fixers with nitrogen feeders and tailored planting tasks with instructions for each suggested crop.
+It allows users to manage and share farming tasks in topic-specific communities via a WebSocket chat.

 # Table of Contents
     - Prerequisites.